bluesky314/MLheuristics.github.io/_posts/2021-02-22-bgremoval.md

 <img src="https://github.com/bluesky314/bluesky314.github.io/blob/master/images/bgremoval/hairalpha.jpg?raw=true" >

 The masks created must have a high level of accuracy as image created from background removal are often used for ecommerce or media purposes where humans would be seeing them.
-Lets talk about three factors that impact the realism of compositions: color decontamination, small gaps and fg/bg blending.
+Lets talk about three factors that impact the realism of compositions: color decontamination, small gaps and Alpha blending.

 **Color decontamination**